 The 2019 State of the Campus address

 Thank you, President Marsh.
-Moira reminds me of my favorite State of the Ritual, which is the annual ritual in High Wycombe, England, where two of my siblings were born, of weighing the major.
+Moira reminds me of my favorite State of the Ritual, which is the annual ritual in High Wycombe, England, where two of my siblings were born, of weighing the mayor.
 And publicly announcing the gain or loss from the previous year.
 The theory being that the gain demonstrates some form of corruption, most likely.
 I'm particularly happy that that is not a part of our rituals.

 I want to start by congratulating the Bloomington Faculty Council for its work this year, really for its success, in expanding the franchise and membership for the Council to assure that the views of our talented faculty in lecturer, clinical, practice, and research scientist positions are part of the calculations and conversations when the BFC adopts policies for the campus.
 This work has taken many months, I would almost say years, of careful discussion, consultation, and compromise, and reached an excellent conclusion this semester.
 I want to thank particularly Nick Williams from English and Jon Trinidad from Chemistry for their outstanding and patient work on this issue, and of course to our President, Moira Marsh, for her leadership, without which we would not have gotten to this conclusion.